By The PerfectPrice Team

 Gap nights

-The Gap Nights feature of Perfect Price will automatically find these gaps and lower the minimum stay requirement for each night so you can maximize your booked nights, and through that RevPAR (after all, those 4 nights were available… that nobody booked them was your fault!).
+A dynamic pricing tool can help you optimize your listings’ availability and automatically make all gaps bookable if you set rules for assigning shorter minimum stays to gaps.
+It will lower the minimum stay requirement for each night so you can maximize your booked nights, and through that RevPAR (after all, those 4 nights were available… that nobody booked them was your fault!).

 Off-peak pricing

 Pricing when something big isn’t happening is pretty simple: you’ll want to look at your comp set and price towards the lower end of it.
-Again, Perfect Price will do the math for you and automatically recommend good, day-specific off-peak pricing.
-If you are in a market that is highly seasonal (say, the Hamptons in New York, or Miami, or a ski resort—most markets are at least somewhat if not extremely seasonal), picking up a few stays off-peak will increase your overall returns, but is not something you want to spend a lot of time on.
+Again, a good dynamic pricing software tool will do the math for you and automatically recommend good, day-specific off-peak pricing.
+If you are in a highly seasonal market (say, the Hamptons in New York, or Miami, or a ski resort—most markets are at least somewhat if not extremely seasonal), picking up a few stays off-peak will increase your overall returns but is not something you want to spend a lot of time on.

-That’s a major advantage of software like Perfect Price—it’ll set reasonable off-peak prices and allow you to control them (down to weekday/weekend variances) but not require you to spend much if any time on it.
-A key tenet of any pricing strategy is that if people don’t want what you’re selling—that beach vacation in New York in February, for example—price doesn’t matter!
+That’s a major advantage of dynamic pricing software for vacation rentals—it’ll set reasonable off-peak prices and allow you to control them (down to weekday/weekend variances) but not require spending much time on it.
+A vital tenet of any pricing strategy is that if people don’t want what you’re selling—that beach vacation in New York in February, for example—price doesn’t matter!
 So yes, pick up some bookings if you can, but if there’s no demand, there’s nothing price can do to fix that.

 Targeted Discounts and Promotions

-People who have booked a 1 or 2 night weekend stay are highly likely to take advantage of a deal to add an extra night.
-If in your market—like many markets—Thursdays and Sundays are hard to book, offering an emailed promotion after booking can be a great way of increasing your RevPAR by getting a night booked that would otherwise have sat empty.
+People who have booked a 1- or 2-night weekend stay will likely take advantage of a deal to add an extra night.
+If in your market—like many markets—Thursdays and Sundays are hard to book, offering a promotion after booking can be a great way of increasing your RevPAR by getting a night booked that would otherwise have sat empty.
 Hospitable will handle the whole process.
 Check out our step-by-step guide on upselling extra nights.

 Additional Sales

-Selling add-ons, on the other hand, is a great way to meet the needs of your clients while also generating additional revenue.
+Selling add-ons, on the other hand, is a great way to meet your clients’ needs while generating additional revenue.
 These add-ons can range from simple things like cribs and toys for babies to tours and other amenities for everyone.
 Some hosts even rent cars to guests.
 These are all ways to generate more income from a single booking, even beyond the nightly stay.

 Repeat Customers

-There’s also less risk to you, which means, among other things, you can more safely take a direct booking off of Airbnb, and avoid Airbnb’s fees and Airbnb’s cancellation policies (and any changes Airbnb feels like making to those policies).
+There’s also less risk to you, which means, among other things, you can more safely take a direct booking off of Airbnb, and avoid Airbnb’s fees and cancellation policies (and any changes Airbnb feels like making to those policies).
+But how can you ensure that these guests won’t just forget you after their stay and will come back again?
+Building a direct booking strategy is the best way to secure repeat customers and higher profits.

 Summary

 If you’ve read this far, you know more than most people ever will about managing pricing and availability at your rental or rentals.
-Nothing can have a bigger impact on your success as a host—for less work or cost—than being vigilant and intelligent with pricing.
+Nothing can have a more significant impact on your success as a host—for less work or cost—than being vigilant and intelligent with Airbnb pricing strategy.

-If this feels a bit overwhelming, or you already have a checklist that’s longer than hours in the day, check out PerfectPrice.com.
+If this feels a bit overwhelming, or you already have a checklist that’s longer than hours in the day, check out any pricing tools on our integrations page.
 With seamless integration, you can see price recommendations 2 minutes after you sign up, have access to AI-generated comp sets, and really take control of your revenue management.